 You had surgery to remove your large intestine.
 Your anus and rectum also may have been removed.
 You also may have had an ileostomy.

 If your rectum or anus remains, you may still have the feeling that you need to move your bowels.
-You may also leak stool during the first few weeks.
+You may also leak stool or mucus during the first few weeks.

 If your rectum has been removed, you may feel the stitches in this area.
 It may feel tender when you sit.

 You will probably have pain when you cough, sneeze, and make sudden movements.
-This will last for 1 to 5 days.
+This may last for several weeks but will improve over time.

 Your doctor will give you pain medicines to take at home.